 The summary of these terminologies is as follows:

 - IaaS – Infrastructure as a Service – a set of infrastructure level capabilities such as an operating system, network connectivity, etc. that are delivered as pay for use services and can be used to Host applications.
 Example, Azure VM, VNET.

 - PaaS – Platform as a Service – is about abstracting developers from the underlying infrastructure to enable applications to quickly be composed.
 This is specifically for developers who are willing to Build applications without worrying about management of hosting environment at all.
 Example, Azure Cloud services, Azure Web Apps, Storage, SQL Azure Database.

 - SaaS – Software as a Service – applications that are delivered using a service delivery model where organizations can simply Consume and use the application.
 Typically, an organization would pay for the use of the application or the application could be monetized through ad revenue.
-Example, Office 365, Gmail, Saleforce.com, SharePoint online, CRM online.
+Example, Microsoft 365, Gmail, Saleforce.com, SharePoint online, CRM online.